JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 While this was going on, I heard dear Mr. Godfrey still gently remonstrating.

-“You must not appear publicly in such a thing as this,” he said.
-“YOUR reputation, dearest Rachel, is something too pure and too sacred to be trifled with.”
+“You must not appear publicly in such a thing as this,” he said. “_Your_ reputation, dearest Rachel, is something too pure and too sacred to be trifled with.”

-“MY reputation!”
+“_My_ reputation!”
 She burst out laughing.
 “Why, I am accused, Godfrey, as well as you.
 The best detective officer in England declares that I have stolen my own Diamond.
 Ask him what he thinks–and he will tell you that I have pledged the Moonstone to pay my private debts!”
 She stopped, ran across the room–and fell on her knees at her mother’s feet.
 “Oh mamma! mamma! mamma!
-I must be mad–mustn’t I?–not to own the truth NOW?”
+I must be mad–mustn’t I?–not to own the truth _Now_?”
 She was too vehement to notice her mother’s condition–she was on her feet again, and back with Mr. Godfrey, in an instant.
 “I won’t let you–I won’t let any innocent man–be accused and disgraced through my fault.
 If you won’t take me before the magistrate, draw out a